gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 Graph*i*QL is the GraphQL IDE.
 It's a powerful (and all-around awesome) tool you'll use often while building Gatsby websites.

-You can access when your site's development server is running—normally at http://localhost:8000/___graphql
+You can access it when your site's development server is running—normally at http://localhost:8000/___graphql.

 <video controls="controls" autoplay="true" loop="true">
   <source type="video/mp4" src="/graphiql-explore.mp4"></source>